doctrine/orm/docs/en/tutorials/getting-started.rst

 See how simple relating Bug, Reporter, Engineer and Products is done by using the discussed methods in the "A first prototype" section.
-The UnitOfWork will detect this relations when flush is called and relate them in the database appropriately.
+The UnitOfWork will detect this relationship when flush is called and relate them in the database appropriately.

 Queries for Application Use-Cases